Navigation

 The information contained on this page and in any third party websites referred to on this page is not intended nor implied to be a substitute for professional medical advice nor is it intended to be for medical diagnosis or treatment.
 Third party websites are not owned or controlled by Bupa and any individual may be able to access and post messages on them.
 Bupa is not responsible for the content or availability of these third party websites.
 We do not accept advertising on this page.

-• Caesarean birth.
-National Institute for Health and Care Excellence (NICE), March 2021. www.nice.org.uk
+• Caesarean section.
+National Institute for Health and Care Excellence (NICE). www.nice.org.uk, last updated 6 September 2023

 • Twin and triplet pregnancy.
-National Institute for Health and Care Excellence (NICE), September 2019. www.nice.org.uk
+National Institute for Health and Care Excellence (NICE). www.nice.org.uk, published 4 September 2019

 The Patient Information Forum tick